gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 }
 ```

-The cool thing here is it enable `decltype(auto)` like deduction without using return type deduction.
+The cool thing here is it enables `decltype(auto)` like deduction without using return type deduction.
 Useful if you don't have C++14 enabled on your project.

 ## Lambda

 Of course, we also want to support lambda types.
 Inspecting a lambda type isn't much harder than inspecting a function pointer directly.
-A lambda is a compiler generated type that has a member `operator()`.
+A lambda is a compiler-generated type that has a member `operator()`.
 If we take a pointer to that member, we can send it to our `function_traits` struct so we can see its gut!

 ```c++
 template<typename Lambda>